Plushify >Userguide>Printing the Pattern

 To help you with this process, pages which need to be glued together have a number or letter at the edge.
 After printing the complete pattern, find the two pages with the same number or letter.
 On one page, cut away the paper at the edge and align it with the other page so that the printed edge line match.
 Then, glue both pages together at that line.

 After combining all pages for a pattern piece, you can cut it out and use it to transfer it to the fabric.
-The printed pattern includes the seam allowance you have set in the size section so you can use that as a guide.
+The printed pattern includes the seam allowance you have set so you can use that as a guide.
 When sewing the pieces together, use the darker line of the pattern.

 Reading the pattern